sulfuror/rescript-sh/README.md

    the snapshot-ID you want to restore.
 With this command you don't need to indicate where to restore, it will automatically create a new file in your home directory called `restore-snapshotID-randomnumber`.
    It will do the random number so it will not conflict with maybe a file called the same in your home directory.
-You can use `restorer` with the following restic flags: `--host`, `--path` and `--tag`;
+You can use `restorer` with the following restic flags: `-H, --host`, `-p, --path` and `-T, --tag`;
-   there is also a tag for indicating the snapshot ID alone and this is `--snapshot`.
+   there is also a tag for indicating the snapshot ID alone and this is `-s, --snapshot`.
 This "snapshot" tag is only available for `rescript`.
 For help type `rescript [repo_name] restorer --help`.
    This command with any flag used with `rescript` will run `--verify` flag when restoring.
 11. `unlocker`: this command WILL NOT unlock your repository.
 When you run this